Mark Chapman (cricketer): International career

 He was named in Hong Kong squad for the 2014 ICC World Twenty20, which was also Hong Kong's first appearance in a major ICC tournament.
 He made his T20I debut for Hong Kong on 16 March 2014 in the 2014 ICC T20 World Cup Group A match against Nepal.
 He was also named in the Hong Kong squad for the men's cricket tournament at the 2014 Asian Games.
 He top scored for Hong Kong in the bronze medal match against Bangladesh with 38 runs off 31 balls and despite his efforts Hong Kong lost the match by 27 runs.

 In November 2015, Chapman was selected as vice-captain on Hong Kong's squad for its two World Cricket League fixtures against the UAE, both of which held ODI status.
 On his ODI debut in the first match, he scored 124 not out from 116 balls, becoming the first Hong Kong player to score an ODI century.
 Chapman also became first player from associate nations to score a century on their ODI debut, and second to do so at a strike rate of greater than 100.00 after Desmond Haynes.

-He was named as the vice-captain of Hong Kong side for the 2016 ICC World Twenty20 and 2016 Asia Cup Qualifier.
+He was named as the vice-captain of Hong Kong team for the 2016 ICC World Twenty20 and 2016 Asia Cup Qualifier.
 In a match against Oman during the 2016 Asia Cup Qualifier, he was controversially mankaded by Aamir Kaleem.
 He also became the first batsman to be mankaded in a T20I match.
 He was not selected in the Hong Kong squad for the 2018 Cricket World Cup Qualifier tournament due to his commitments with the Auckland cricket team and instead developed ambitions to represent New Zealand in the future.

 In February 2018, Chapman was added to New Zealand's T20I squad, for their Trans-Tasman tri-series against Australia and England.
 He made his T20I debut for New Zealand against England on 13 February 2018 and became the sixth cricketer to play T20Is for two international teams.
 Chapman was named to New Zealand's ODI squad as a cover for injured Kane Williamson.
 On 28 February 2018 against England, Chapman made his ODI debut for New Zealand.
 With that, he became the tenth cricketer to play ODIs for two international teams.

 In August 2021, Champman was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

 Mark Chapman is the first player with 50+ scores for two countries in T20Is.

 In April 2023, he was selected for the T20I series against Pakistan.
 In 5th T20I, he scored 104* and leveled the series by 2-2 becoming the top scorer of the series and grabbed man of the series.

-In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in New Zealand's squad for the 2024 ICC Men's T20 World Cup tournament.